adwise-fiu/homomorphic-path-comparison/README.md

 ```

 ## Using the Code
-For now you can run
+For now, you can run
 ```bash
 gradle run -PchooseRole=CleartextPathsComparison
 ```